-More than a third of young Arabs struggle to meet their basic expenses, rising to more than two-thirds in the Levant

-Which of the following best describes you when it comes to paying for the expenses you incur on a regular basis?
+More than a third of young Arabs struggle to meet their basic expenses, rising to more than two-thirds in the Levant Which of the following best describes you when it comes to paying for the expenses you incur on a regular basis?

-Most young Arabs look for financial support from their family

-Which of the following applies to you?
+Most young Arabs look for financial support from their family Which of the following applies to you?
 (Showing percentage, among all)

-A quarter of young Arabs are in personal debt

-Student loans, car loans and healthcare bills are the top reasons
+(Not including 'Don't know') A quarter of young Arabs are in personal debt Student loans, car loans and healthcare bills are the top reasons